TosbackCgusBridge-Bot/CGUs-versions/Zoopla/Privacy Policy.md

 This policy explains how we use any personal information that you provide to us through our website, app or call-centres.
 Please read it carefully.
 We may change this policy.
 We will post any changes on this page, so please check back frequently.

 For the purposes of data protection law, the controller is Zoopla Limited of The Cooperage, 5 Copper Row, London SE1 2LH.
-Zoopla is part of the ZPG Plc group of companies, comprising ZPG Plc and its subsidiaries (the “**ZPG Companies**”).
+Zoopla is part of the ZPG Limited group of companies, comprising ZPG Limited and its subsidiaries (the “**ZPG Companies**”).

 Information we collect from you